BioLever fast

 1. Fast scanning in liquid

-The ultra small cantilever sized in 9 x 2 µm shows high resonance at around 1.5 MHz in air and higher than 300 kHz in water while its spring constant remain small around 0.1 N/m.
+The ultra small cantilever sized in 9 x 2 µm shows high resonance at around 1.5 MHz in air and approximately 400 kHz in water while its spring constant remain small around 0.1 N/m.

 The resonance in water is 10 times higher than that of ‘BioLever mini’, or BL-AC40TS-C2 , so that it contributes to achieve imaging rate of 1 frame per second or faster for 100 x 100 pixcels.